ZweTun/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 - **Clustered Deferred Shading**

 ### Implementation Summary

 - **Naive Shading:**
   Uses a straightforward GPU-based approach where each fragment iterates through all lights in the scene to compute illumination.
-  This brute-force method is easy to implement but becomes prohibitively expensive as the number of lights increases due to its **O(N×L)** complexity (N = fragments, L = lights).
+  This brute-force method becomes expensive as the number of lights increases due to its O(N×L) complexity (N = fragments, L = lights).

+  **High-Level Steps:**
   1. **Vertex Shader:** Transforms geometry into clip space.
   2. **Fragment Shader:**
-     - For each pixel, iterate over **every light** in the scene.
+     - For each pixel, iterate over every light in the scene.
-     - Compute diffuse and specular contributions using the Phong or Blinn-Phong lighting model.
+     - Compute light contributions
      - Accumulate results and output the final color.
   3. **Final Output:** Display the shaded image.

+---

 - **Forward+ Shading:**
   Divides the view frustum into 3D clusters and assigns lights to these clusters based on AABB (Axis-Aligned Bounding Box) intersection tests.
   In the fragment shader, each pixel only considers lights within its cluster.
-This drastically reduces redundant light calculations by exploiting light attenuation, ignoring lights too far to meaningfully affect shading.
+This reduces insignificant light calculations by exploiting light attenuation.
+We are ignoring lights too far to meaningfully affect anything.

+  **High-Level Steps:**
   1. **Cluster Generation:**
-     - Subdivide the frustum into clusters (e.g., 16×8×24).
+     - Subdivide the frustum into clusters
      - Compute the min/max depth per cluster.
   2. **Light Assignment:**
      - For each light, test which clusters it overlaps using AABB intersection.